jhallDevelop/jhallDevelop/README.md

 - 👋 Hi, I'm Josh Hall, a researcher and interactive designer with experience in developing simulations, serious games, and other technology solutions
 - 👀 I’m interested in video games, computer graphics, and other general tech.
-- 🌱 I’m currently learning more about computer graphics, computer science and math.
+- 🌱 I’m currently learning more about computer graphics, and math.
 - 💞️ I’m looking to collaborate on video games, game engines, & interactive educational experiences.
 - 📫 How to reach me jhall.develop@gmail.com,
 - 😄 Pronouns: He/Him